Tse Tsan-tai: Interest in airships

-Tse claimed to have “invented” and designed the world's first steerable airship in 1894 which he named “CHINA”.
+Tse claimed to have invented and designed the world's first steerable airship in 1894 which he named “CHINA”.
 After he had perfected his design, in 1899 he wrote to Hiram S. Maxim of the then recently merged Vickers & Maxim Company which had also started building airships.
 He provided drawings and explanations about how his design would enable airships to be steered by propellers and that the balloon, “cigar-shaped”, would be enclosed in an aluminum shell, thus “protecting it from enemy missiles”.

-However, Maxim was obviously not overly impressed, replying politely to Tse that he was already in possession of Tse's “secrets”.
+Maxim responded to Tse that he was already in possession of Tse's “secrets”.
 The ‘secrets’ Maxim referred to were, coincidentally, revealed that same year with the launching in Germany of Count Zeppelin’s first giant rigid airship.
-Zeppelin had been way ahead of Tse, having first started planning these ships as early as 1874; he even patented the detailed design details in 1895 long before Tse had even started putting down on paper his “invention”.
+Zeppelin's progress was already more advanced than Tse, having first started planning these ships as early as 1874.
+He patented the design in 1895, long before Tse had started his own designs.